-- b) The agreements are supported by a "cash flow statement" which stipulates the principal amount and the monthly receivables falling due.
+- a) The agreements are supported by a "cash flow statement" which stipulates the principal amount and the monthly receivables falling due.
 Under the terms of the agreements, the Company, in the capacity of an agent, settles to the bank a monthly amount based on the cash flow statement.
-The amount of the next month's repayment is recognized as a liability and included in 'payable under purchase and agency agreement' (see note 9). - c) A reserve is maintained, which is to be distributed at the end of the term of the agreement after deducting the actual defaults and discounts due to premature terminations.
+The amount of the next month's repayment is recognized as a liability and included in 'payable under purchase and agency agreement' (see note 10). - b) A reserve is maintained, which is to be distributed at the end of the term of the agreement after deducting the actual defaults and discounts due to premature terminations.
 The balance in the reserve account after deducting the actual defaults and discounts shall be retained by the Company as deferred consideration on sale of receivables.
 Any shortfall in the reserve account is to be borne by the Bank.

-During the year ended 31 December 2020, the Company recognized a net gain amounting to SR 37.1 million (2019: SR 45.9 million) on derecognition of receivables sold to the banks under the Agreement.
+During the year ended 31 December 2021, the Company recognized a net gain amounting to SR 33.7 million (2020: SR 37.1 million) on derecognition of receivables sold to the banks under the Agreement.